What is psoriatic arthritis?

 Joint symptoms may occur before, at the same time, or after you get skin symptoms from psoriasis.
 Joint and skin symptoms may come and go over time.
 The joint symptoms usually improve after skin symptoms improve.

 Treatment can help relieve symptoms and prevent damage to your joints.
-Treatment includes medicines and physiotherapy and occupational therapy.
+Treatment includes medicines, physiotherapy, and occupational therapy.

 Take an over-the-counter pain medicine, such as ibuprofen (Advil, Motrin) or naproxen (Aleve), for mild pain.
 If psoriasis symptoms get worse after you take these medicines, call your doctor right away.
 For severe arthritis, stronger drugs may be used to help reduce pain and prevent joint damage.
-These include disease-modifying antirheumatic drugs (called DMARDs) and biologics.
+These include disease-modifying antirheumatic drugs (called DMARDs), biologics, and a drug known as a PDE4 inhibitor.
 Steroid injections or pills may also be given to relieve joint pain.

 A physiotherapist may help you move and stay active, build your strength, learn to manage daily tasks, and reduce pain.